 Photo credit: Flickr – Thomas Rousing

-Located north of the historic centre of Indre by, Østerbro has the unique and relaxed atmosphere of small neighbourhood.
-Located in the north on the edge of the sea and not far from the lakes, it is a place adored by Danish families, who like to come for shopping or walks in the Fælledparken, the largest park in the city.
+Located north of the historic centre of Indre By, Østerbro has the unique and relaxed atmosphere of a small neighbourhood.
+Situated north of Copenhagen, at water’s edge and close to the lakes, Østerbro is favored by Danish families who enjoy shopping or go for walks in the Fælledparken, the largest park in the city.
 Sports fans and aficionados like to attend the games taking place regularly in the FCKobenhavn national stadium.
-There are few attractions here, it’s a good place to stay in Copenhagen if you want to get a feel of authentic Danish life.
+Though you’ll find few attractions here, it’s a good place to stay in Copenhagen if you want to get a feel of authentic Danish life.

 Photo credit: Flickr – Jean

-With its many bars, Nørrebro is the cosmopolitan district of Copenhagen.
-It used to have a reputation as a “craignos” district, which adjoins the Copenhagen suburbs.
+Packed with thronging bars and cafés, Nørrebro is Copenhagen’s cosmopolitan district.
+Adjoining the Copenhagen suburbs, the district used to be considered a “dodgy” district.
 Today, Nørrebro is home to some of the busiest streets in the city, and hosts an array of Michelin-starred restaurants, as well as cool cafes, wine bars, and vintage shops.
-This is the best place to stay in Copenhagen if you are looking to escape from the tourist groups that congregate in the city centre.
+This is the best place to stay in Copenhagen if you are looking to escape the tourist-filled city centre.